Meet 10+ Animals Who Suffered or Died Horrifically at SeaQuest

 1. An otter named Jelly drowned after her arm got stuck in a pool filtration system.
 SeaQuest admitted that it didn’t report her death to local animal control.

 2. Another female otter died, and the necropsy found “fatal cardiac consequences” that likely resulted from stress.
-SeaQuest had had her shipped to the facility and thrust her into an unfamiliar environment.
-Before her death, it kept her in a cage during construction.
+She had been shipped to the facility, thrust into an unfamiliar environment, and kept in a cage during construction.

-3. A sloth named Flash was severely burned by a heat lamp—twice—before modifications to the enclosure prevented him from accessing the lamp.
+3. A sloth named Flash was severely burned by a heat lamp—twice—before modifications to his enclosure prevented him from accessing it.

-Animal control warned SeaQuest that the heat lamp in Flash’s enclosure was a burn hazard.
+Animal control warned SeaQuest that the heat lamp in Flash’s enclosure was a burn hazard.4.
+A kookaburra reportedly drowned in a water bowl in their enclosure.

-5. A capybara named Westley was found bleeding and limping after an attempted escape while he was being transported inside a plastic dog carrier in an open truck bed.
+5. A capybara named Westley was found bleeding and limping after an attempted escape while he was being transported inside a plastic dog carrier on an open truck bed.

 capybara at SeaQuest aquarium